 Finally, in the disinfectant basin the water is purified and its quality control is carried out.

-Vaisala K-PATENTS process refractometer provides in-line measurements of polyaluminium chloride and sodium hydroxide to ensure efficient flocculation of undesired particles.
-The in-line refractometer is also used to measure the sodium hypochlorite and fluoride at the water disinfection stage to ensure a high-quality purified water.
+The Vaisala Polaris™ process refractometer provides in-line measurements of polyaluminium chloride and sodium hydroxide to ensure efficient flocculation of undesired particles.
+The refractometer can also be used to measure the sodium hypochlorite and fluoride at the water disinfection stage to ensure a high-quality purified water.

 Learn the details of the chemical precipitation process from the application note.